ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 - `print_step_parameters=True`: Whether to print extra parameters about each step inside the step.
 If `print_step_parameters=False` and `print_parameters_summary=True`, then the parameters of each step are printed at the end of the table.
 - `print_parameters_summary=True`: Whether to print parameters summary at the end of the table.
 If `print_step_parameters=False`, then the parameters of each step are printed at the end of the table too.

-This is a quick example to create a PyGAD example.
+Here is a quick example.

 ```python
 import pygad